 Japan is famous for its cultured pearls.
 Everyone familiar with jewelry has heard of Mikimoto pearls, named after the creator of the industry, Kokichi Mikimoto.
 Cultured pearls are bred in large oyster beds in Japanese waters.
 An “irritant,” such as a tiny fragment of mother-of-pearl, is introduced into the fleshy part of two- to three-year-old oysters.
 The oysters are then grown in mesh bags submerged beneath the water and regularly fed for as long as seven to nine years before being harvested to remove their pearls.
 Cultured pearl industries are also carried out in Australia and equatorial islands of the Pacific.

-The largest pearl in the world is believed to be about three inches long and two inches across, weighing one-third of a pound.
-Called the Pearl of Asia, it was a gift from Shah Jahan of India to his favorite wife, Mumtaz, for whom he also built the Taj Mahal.
+The largest pearl in the world is believed to be about three inches long and two inches across, weighing 1/3 of a pound (.13 kg).
+Called the Pearl of Asia, it was a gift from Shah Jahan of India to his favorite wife, Mumtaz, in whose memory he built the Taj Mahal.

 Pearls, according to South Asian mythology, were dewdrops from heaven that fell into the sea.
 They were caught by shellfish under the first rays of the rising sun, during a period of full moon.
 In India, warriors encrusted their swords with pearls to symbolize the tears and sorrow that a sword brings.

 Pearls were also widely used as medicine in Europe until the 17th century.
 Arabs and Persians believed it was a cure for various kinds of diseases, including insanity.
 Pearls have also been used as medicine as early as 2000 B.C. in China, where they were believed to represent wealth, power and longevity.
 Even to this day, lowest-grade pearls are ground for use as medicine in Asia.